act-framework/act/docs/for-react-developers.md

 width, every time it changes.
 You can provide custom breakpoint config using `brekpointWith`.
 And `scroll` will give you the current scroll position, throttled to a reasonable amount of time.
 To know more check the documentation on subscriptions.

+Note that the examples above used the `scroll` helper from processes, so you can compose your own, and here `scroll` comes from the subscription helpers, a more high level library that abstracts the whole signal - source and process.

 ## Testing